tomeichlersmith/umn-cluster/README.md

   - Ubuntu or Fedora?
 - Auth
   - VAS and AD using IDs from central IT
+    - CSE "joiner" account to "join objects" between AD -> gives us ability to add machines to an Organizational Unit and allows us to give access to this OU to specific users
+    - AD handles groups (including sudoers group), distribute/sync sudoers file using a simple Ansible job to copy file from head node
   - LDAP retired by central IT, would mean we'd need to handle our own auth ==> recipe for disaster
 - [Filesystem](filesystem) and storage
   - ZFS for some storage and larger home directories